-While winter is not growing season for strawberries, taking care of strawberry plants remains vitally important.
+While winter is not a growing season for strawberries, taking care of strawberry plants remains vitally important.
 Before winter arrives, mulch strawberries to protect them, so they’re ready to grow in the spring.

-Strawberries should be mulched in fall to prevent winter injury.
+Strawberries should be mulched in the fall to prevent winter injury.
 Low temperatures and repeated freezing and thawing of the soil through the winter months are the main threats to strawberry plants.
 Temperatures below 20°F may kill flower buds and damage the roots and crowns of unmulched plants.
 Repeated freezing and thawing of the soil can heave plants out of the ground, severely damaging or destroying the plants.

 When to Mulch Strawberries

-Strawberries should be mulched in fall before temperatures drop below 20°F. However, allow the strawberry plants to harden or acclimate to cool fall temperatures before mulching the planting.
-Plants that are mulched prematurely are more susceptible to winter injury than those that are mulched after they have been properly hardened.
-In northern Iowa, strawberries are normally mulched in late October to early November.
+Strawberries should be mulched in the fall before temperatures drop below 20°F. However, allow the strawberry plants to harden or acclimate to cool fall temperatures before mulching the planting.
+In northern Iowa, strawberries are normally mulched in early November.
 Gardeners in central and southern Iowa should mulch their strawberry plantings in mid-November and mid- to late November, respectively.

 Straw is the Best Mulching Material